anshulshetty82-dotcom/NID_Anshul_P5.JS/Day3_Assignment_08.10.25/Assignment_Pattern (Making the 10print pattern)/Assignment_making10print.md

 # _learnings

 I feel like the outcome didn't come out to be how i imagined it.
-The 10print generated with the pattern looked very greedy contrary to how I perceived the pattern to be.
+The 10print generated with the pattern looked very structured contrary to how I perceived the pattern to be.